tlhunter/mig/README.md

 > Note that generally a "down" migration is a destructive operation.
 Running them should only happen to recover from disaster.
 In fact, many teams that use database migrations only create "up" migrations.

 These schema evolutions are represented as SQL queries.
 Often times they can be represented as a single query but in practice it's common to require multiple queries.
-Sometimes a given up migration just doesn't have a correlating down migration, so `mig` allows migrations to be empty.
-That means a migration is made up of zero or more queries.
+Sometimes a given up migration just doesn't conceptually have correlating down queries, so `mig` allows migrations to be empty.
+In other words a migration is made up of zero or more queries.

-To enable SQL syntax highlighting for migration files `mig` uses SQL comments to deliminate which queries are used for up the down migration.
+In order to enable SQL syntax highlighting for migration files `mig` uses SQL comments to deliminate which queries are used for the up and down migrations.

 Here's an example of a migration file: